ritobanrc/grade11/ush/ch23_twenties/README.md

     - Troops come back home in 1925, then go back to suppress another revolt
     - Marines create a national guard, finally leave 1933
     - Somoza overthrown 1978 by Sandanistas

+* What can we expect from a return normalcy

 ## The Birth of Civil Liberties
 * Wartime repression of civil liberties → Progressives more skeptical of government power